-Requests must be received with advance notice of a maximum of 6 months and a minimum of 1 week.
-Requests received with no advance notice will be determined on a case by case basis.
+Requests must be received with advance notice of a maximum of six months and a minimum of one week.
+Requests received with no advance notice will be determined on a case-by-case basis.
 Signs, flyers, or other solicitation materials found in the library without prior approval will be removed.

 Promotional materials can be displayed for up to four weeks, depending on the event.

-The WSU Libraries do not necessarily endorse the viewpoints which may be the subject of the promotion.
+The Wright State University Libraries do not necessarily endorse the viewpoints which may be the subject of the promotion.

-The WSU Libraries will not be held responsible for any lost, stolen, or damaged items.
+The Wright State University Libraries will not be held responsible for any lost, stolen, or damaged items.

-The WSU Libraries reserve the right to deny any request.
+The Wright State University Libraries reserve the right to deny any request.